Operational Prototyping

 The Reality

-The MV-20's modular payload bays reconfigure pier-side in hours, not weeks.
+The MV-20's modular payload bays reconfigure in hours — pier-side, at sea, or at the point of need.
+The vessel carries multiple payloads simultaneously and executes concurrent missions: ISR, EW, and resupply on a single sortie, re-tasked underway.
 Open architecture means new sensors and effectors integrate without re-engineering the hull or re-architecting the autonomy stack.
 And when conditions deteriorate, the MV-20's self-righting hull, low radar profile, and sea state 5+ survivability mean it stays on station.

 Modular Payload Architecture